voronianski/oceanic-next-color-scheme/README.md

 ## Contributing

+If you'd like to help with development of the color scheme please follow these simple rules:

-If you'd like to add some rules and styles to the theme please do it inside `.YAML-tmTheme` file.
-Then `.tmTheme` xml can be generated with such tool as [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev) for Sublime.
+- add new styles to the theme inside `.YAML-tmTheme` file
+- generate `.tmTheme` xml file with [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev) for Sublime
+- to inspect scopes inside Sublime you use `Cmd + Alt + P` command (on MacOS)

 ## Showing your appreciation